 STEP 4 - GET ONGOING SUPPORT WITH FOLLOW-UP CONSULTATIONS

-For most people I'll recommend a minimum of 2 follow-up consultations after your initial consultation, each 30-45 minutes.
-This will give you and your herbalist the opportunity to evaluate progress and make any necessary adjustments to your plan.
+For most people I'll recommend a minimum of 2 follow-up consultations after your initial consultation, each 45 minutes.
+This will give us the opportunity to evaluate progress and make any necessary adjustments to your plan.

 The beauty of herbs is that they work gently to support our body's natural capability for self-healing.
 The process takes time to work, and I will be with you along the way.